 It’s another bad habit with some majorly nasty consequences.
-Unless you like foot fungus, wart viruses, and lord-knows-what-else that’s tracked onto the moist floors—dirt, germs, even feces, and urine.
+Unless you like foot fungus, wart viruses, and lord knows what else that’s tracked onto the moist floors—dirt, germs, even feces and urine.
 So wear flip-flops in the shower stall.
 Seriously.
-“After the shower, dry your feet thoroughly with a clean towel, even in between your toes,” Bank says.
-“Lay a clean towel on the floor to stand on while dressing so you you don't defeat everything you have just done to keep your feet clean.”
+“After the shower, dry your feet thoroughly with a clean towel, even in-between your toes,” Bank says.
+“Lay a clean towel on the floor to stand on while dressing so you don't defeat everything you've just done to keep your feet clean.”
 And, he says, if you’ve had athlete’s foot before and don’t want it again (but it’s so fun!), use an over-the-counter spray to keep the fungi at bay.

 This one is especially important for endurance athletes, so runners, cyclists, and swimmers, listen up.
 During a long or intense session, you can sweat off literally pounds of fluids (hey, they don’t call it “water weight” for nothin’).
 Gochnour has an easy solution for it: Weigh yourself before your workout and after.
-“For each pound (16 ounces) of weight lost during the workout, the rule of thumb is to replenish that by 1.5 times with water—so two pounds lost equals 48 ounces of water,” he says.
-Your electrolytes are probably also out of whack, so add in foods (like fruit or anything salty) or drinks (like sports drink, diluted fruit juice, or milk) that contain potassium, sodium, and magnesium and you can diminish your overall fluid needs slightly.
+“For each pound (16oz) of weight lost during the workout, the rule of thumb is to replenish that by 1.5 times with water—so 2lbs lost equals 48oz of water,” he says.
+Your electrolytes are probably also out of whack, so add in foods (like fruit or anything salty) or drinks (like sports drink, diluted fruit juice, or milk) that contain potassium, sodium, and magnesium, and you can diminish your overall fluid needs slightly.
 Not only will you feel better for the proper hydration, but you’re less likely to overeat at your next meal.
 “Many people confuse thirst and hunger,” says Gochnour.

 On the other hand, taking a day off doesn’t mean spending it in front of the X-Box.
 “I believe when the average person thinks about rest, they perceive simply laying down and being still,” Weiss says.
 “I give the analogy of a sitting pond versus a flowing river; one collects, and one keeps things moving.”
 Cross-training days in particular are important for reducing the risk of overtraining injury and plain old boredom.
 “Switch gears, play another sport, then come back,” he says.
 “This allows you to return both physically and mentally fresh.”
 Whatever you do, check your competitiveness at the door: Those recovery days should still be that, and not another day of intensity using a different form of exercise.